mromerom/CS4330-FinalProject/Topics/Lambda Expressions, Closures, and Functions as Types/templateMDFile.md

 <br></br>
 ## Lambda Expressions, Closures, and Functions as Types
 A function type is what the function takes in as parameters and returns; functions do not have to receive or return anything.
-A lambda expression and closure are ADD HERE.
-Lambda expression can only be implemented with a function inside a functional interface; a functional interface is ADD HERE.
+A lambda expression and closure are ways to implement functions.
+Lambda expressions are anonymous functions and can only be implemented with a function inside a functional interface; a functional interface is ADD HERE.
 These eliminate the need to create  ADD HERE.
 Closures can easily be created as functions and/ or stored into variables to easily call the function.
+Closures are much more versatile than lambda expressions and can access variables not in its parameter list.

 <br></br>